 • TG4’s ‘Muintir na Mara’ series

-• Maritime consultancy and managment sevices for Red Bull curach racing.
+• Maritime consultancy and management services for Red Bull currach racing.

 EU Boat Programme